feikname/img2musicXML/README.md

  * ~Rotate images inside the tool~ (won't be available in v0.1-Alpha)

-Altough it won't work in advanced sheets for now, it covers most basic needs.
+Although it won't work in advanced sheets for now, it covers most basic needs.

 More features will be added in the future.